-Due to the nature of the campus, and the limited parking available, all students, staff, and faculty are encouraged to walk to and from class and other activities.
-All MMA faculty, staff and students who would like to park their vehicle on Campus, at the Waterfront or in the Penobscot lot during the academic year must register their vehicle and properly display a current MMA parking permit at all times.
+Due to the small size of the campus, and the limited parking available, first year students are not eligible to have a vehicle.
+All students, staff, and faculty are encouraged to walk to and from class and other activities.
+All MMA faculty, staff and students who are eligible to park their vehicle on Campus, at the Waterfront or in the Penobscot lot during the academic year must register their vehicle and properly display a current MMA parking permit at all times.
 Individuals may register for permits online at http://mainemaritime.edu/campus-safety/parking-management/.
 Permits may be picked up at Campus Safety (Windlass House), after the permit has been ordered.